2/27/2025

 speaker

-Hi, this is John for Brian, thank you for taking our question.
+Hi, this is Joe.
+I'm Brian.
+Thank you for taking our question.
 On PKU, what is your sense on how the payers will potentially think about utilization management for those who are currently taking treatments and are looking to switch?
-And what about for those who are not on any treatments but probably experience in other therapies?
+And what about for those who are not on any treatments with prior experience and other therapies?
 Thank you.

 speaker